BallAerospace/COSMOS/_docs_v5/scripting_best_practices.md

 cmd("INST ROTATE with ANGLE 180.0") # Rotate 180 degrees - BAD COMMENT
 ```

-### ScriptRunner vs TestRunner
+### Script Runner

 COSMOS provides two unique ways to run scripts (also known as procedures).
-ScriptRunner provides both a script execution environment and a script editor.
+Script Runner provides both a script execution environment and a script editor.
 The script editor includes code completion for both COSMOS methods and command/telemetry item names.
 It is also a great environment to develop and test scripts.
-ScriptRunner provides a framework for users that are familiar with a traditional scripting model with longer style procedures, and for users that want to be able to edit their scripts in place.
+Script Runner provides a framework for users that are familiar with a traditional scripting model with longer style procedures, and for users that want to be able to edit their scripts in place.

-TestRunner provides a more formal, but also more powerful, environment for running scripts.
-The name TestRunner comes from incorporating several of the concepts from software unit testing frameworks and applying them to system level test and operations.
-TestRunner, by design, has users break their scripts down into test suites, test groups, and test cases.
-Test Suites are the highest-level concept and would typically cover a large test procedure such as a thermal vacuum test, or a large operations scenario such as performing on orbit checkout.
-Test Groups capture a related set of test cases such as all the test cases regarding a specific mechanism.
-A Test Group might be a collection of test cases all related to a subsystem, or a specific series of tests such as an RF checkout.
-Test Cases capture individual activities that can either pass or fail.
-TestRunner allows for running an entire test suite, one or more test groups, or one or more test cases easily.
-It also automatically produces test reports, can easily gather meta data such as operator name, and produce associated data packages.
+When opening a suite file (named with 'suite') Script Runner provides a more formal, but also more powerful, environment for running scripts.
+Suite files breaks scripts down into suites, groups, and scripts (individual methods).
+Suites are the highest-level concept and would typically cover a large procedure such as a thermal vacuum test, or a large operations scenario such as performing on orbit checkout.
+Groups capture a related set of scripts such as all the scripts regarding a specific mechanism.
+A Group might be a collection of scripts all related to a subsystem, or a specific series of tests such as an RF checkout.
+Scripts capture individual activities that can either pass or fail.
+Script Runner allows for running an entire suite, one or more groups, or one or more scripts easily.
+It also automatically produces reports indentifing test timing, pass / fail counts, etc.

-The correct tool for the job is up to individual users, and many programs will use both tools to complete their goals.
-For example, while formal tests are typically organized and run out of TestRunner, ScriptRunner is still used to run quick one-off scripts specific to a single target.
-Additionally, ScriptRunner makes a great editor for writing TestRunner scripts.
-It is recommended that users try both tools before deciding which will be best for their program.
+The correct environment for the job is up to individual users, and many programs will use both script formats to complete their goals.

 ### Looping vs Unrolled Loops

 Loops are powerful constructs that allow you to perform the same operations multiple times without having to rewrite the same code over and over (See the DRY Concept).
 However, they can make restarting a COSMOS script at the point of a failure difficult or impossible.
 If there is a low probability of something failing, then loops are an excellent choice.
-If a script is running a loop over a list of telemetry points, it may be a better choice to “unroll” the loop by making the loop body into a function, and then calling that function directly for each iteration of a loop that would have occurred.
+If a script is running a loop over a list of telemetry points, it may be a better choice to “unroll” the loop by making the loop body into a method, and then calling that method directly for each iteration of a loop that would have occurred.

 For example: